butrinto/VR-Experience/README.md

 ### Information Panel

-Next developed was an information panel.
-When the pointer intersected an object; an informative panel would be displayed - detailing the narcotic, its side effects and dangers.

 A visual trigger was created, so the user is aware when an object has been clicked on

 ```